fr9ncisco/rule-persist/README.md

 Drools "rules" persistence on DB as is without KieWorkbench

 ## Goals
-- Avoid drools maven scheme dependencies at runtime
+- Avoid drools maven scheme dependencies at runtime : rule update should not be dependant of a maven configuration but under  deployment specific action out of maven control.
 - Avoid KieWorkbench component
 - Allow hot deployement without runtime automated update
 - Use versioning information for sets of rules